genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 To create a new project you can use the GenX CLI tool, which enables you to seed projects.
 Further details can be found [here](/getting-started/quick-start/create-a-new-project/).

-In this case, we just want to extend a blank full-stack application project, so we are using the training seed available [here](#).
+In this case, we just want to extend a blank full-stack application project, so we are using the training seed [available](https://github.com/genesiscommunitysuccess/devtraining-seed).
 So, clone this repository locally using the command below.

 ```shell title='Cloning the devtraining-seed'
 git clone https://github.com/genesiscommunitysuccess/devtraining-seed.git